Holy Saturday: Eastern traditions

+Eastern Orthodoxy

-In Eastern Orthodoxy this day, known as Holy and Great Saturday, is also called The Great Sabbath since it is on this day that Christ "rested" physically in the tomb.
-But it is also believed that it was on this day he performed in spirit the Harrowing of Hell and raised up to Paradise, having liberated those who had been held captive.
+In Eastern Orthodoxy, Holy Saturday, known as Holy and Great Saturday, is also called The Great Sabbath since it is on this day that Christ "rested" physically in the tomb.
+It is also believed that it was on this day he performed, in spirit, the Harrowing of Hell, and was raised up to Paradise, having liberated those who had been held captive.
+Eastern Orthodox Christians in Palestine and the Levant call Holy Saturday sabt an-nūr (سبت النور), and commemorate it by the Holy Fire ceremony at the Church of the Holy Sepulchre.